oasis-open/cti-documentation/stix/compare.md

 </div>
 </div>

+- STIX™ Cyber-observable Objects

 - Relationships as Top-Level Objects

-STIX 2 introduces a top-level STIX Relationship Object (SRO), which links STIX Domain Objects (SDOs) via a named relationship type.
-The STIX 2 data-model was designed to be a connected graph, wherein nodes are SDOs and edges are SROs.
+STIX 2 introduces a top-level [STIX Relationship Object (SRO)](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_cqhkqvhnlgfh), which links two other top-level objects via a named relationship type.
+The STIX 2 data-model was designed to be a connected graph, wherein nodes are SDOs (or SCOs) and edges are SROs.
 The STIX 2 specification includes a default set of named relationships, but content producers are also able to define their own relationships.
 In contrast, STIX 1 defined relationships as properties that were “embedded” in other objects.
 The types of relationships supported were restricted by the STIX 1 specification.
 Accordingly, because STIX 1 relationships themselves were not top-level objects, you could not express a relationship between two objects without changing one of them.
 As only the creator of an SDO is allowed to make changes to it, this effectively prevented “third-party” relationships, where an entity other than the creator of one or both of the objects asserts a relationship between them.
 In the workflows around CTI, it is often desirable for others to assert a relationship; for example, a threat analyst might want to assert a relationship between an indicator and a threat actor even though the analyst was not the original creator of either object.
 Using the new graph-based STIX data-model in STIX 2, others (i.e., not just the original content creator) can define new relationships between entities in order to add to the shared knowledge.
 The following graphic shows an illustration of this for the Indicator SDO.

 ![STIX Illustration of Indicator Relationships]({{ site.baseurl }}/img/stix2-indicator-diagram-72dpi-v1.png){: .figure-img .img-fluid}

-STIX 2.x introduces a top-level [Relationship object](https://docs.oasis-open.org/cti/stix/v2.1/cs01/stix-v2.1-cs01.html#_o3xe01pbsgzj), which links two other top-level objects via a named relationship type.
-STIX 2.x content can be thought of as a connected graph, where nodes are SDOs and edges are Relationship Objects.
-The STIX 2.x specification suggests different named relationships, but content producers are able to define their own.
-In STIX 1.X relationships were “embedded” in other objects.
-The types of relationships supported was restricted by the STIX 1.X specification.
-Because STIX 1.X relationships themselves were not top-level objects, you could not express a relationship between two objects without changing one of them.
-In CTI, it is often desirable for others to assert a relationship.
-Using this new Relationship object, others, besides the original content creator, can add to the shared knowledge in an independent way.

 <div class="col-md-offset-3 col-md-6" markdown="1">
 {:.text-center}